ideal-lab5/Grants-Program/applications/iris_followup.md

 - siacoin
 - theta: A storage system that emphasizes data streaming and has a robust data delivery network.

 Iris differs from these networks in many ways.
-These networks generally are open, do not maintain on-chain ownership, and do not have the cross-chain capabilities that Iris is capable of supporting.
+These networks generally store data openly, do not maintain on-chain ownership, and do not have the cross-chain capabilities that Iris is capable of supporting.

 ## Team :busts_in_silhouette:

 ### Team members

-Tony Riemer: co-founder/CTO/developer
+Tony Riemer: co-founder/developer
 Developer X: developer
-Sebastian Spitzer: co-founder/CEO
+Sebastian Spitzer: co-founder
-Brian Thamm: co-founder/COO
+Brian Thamm: co-founder

 ### Contact